Victoria Verhoturova

 The religious principles that guide the lives of Jehovah's Witnesses reject extremism, violence and aggression in any form against other people.
 Believers do not consider themselves entitled to speak out for the purpose of political reforms.
 Their peacefulness and respect for the laws of the state are known all over the world.
 On October 28, 2021, the Plenum of the Supreme Court of the Russian Federation ruled that the divine services of Jehovah's Witnesses, their joint rituals and ceremonies do not in themselves constitute a crime under Article 282.2 of the Criminal Code of the Russian Federation, despite the liquidation of their legal entities.

-Case of Verhoturova in Nizhniy Novgorod
+Case of Verhoturova in Nizhny Novgorod

 Case History